OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_eval_ofs_d5005/ug_eval_script_ofs_d5005.md

         </tr>
         <tr>
             <td>12 - Build Partial Reconfiguration Tree for d5005 Hardware</td>
-            <td>This option builds the Partial Reconfiguration Tree which is needed for AFU testing/development and also for the OpenCL build flow <br>
+            <td>This option builds the Partial Reconfiguration Tree which is needed for AFU testing/development and also for the OneAPI build flow <br>
             <br>
         </tr>
 </td>
         </tr>
         <tr>
             <td>13 - Build Base FIM Identification(ID) into PR Build Tree template</td>
-            <td>This option copies the contents of the fme-ifc-id.txt into the Partial Reconfiguration Tree to allow the FIM amd Partial Reconfiguration Tree to match and hence allow subsequent insertion of AFU and OpenCL workloads<br>
+            <td>This option copies the contents of the fme-ifc-id.txt into the Partial Reconfiguration Tree to allow the FIM amd Partial Reconfiguration Tree to match and hence allow subsequent insertion of AFU and OneAPI workloads<br>
             <br>
         </tr>
 </td>
         </tr>
         <tr>
             <td>14 - Build Partial Reconfiguration Tree for d5005 Hardware with Remote Signal Tap</td>
-            <td>This option builds the Partial Reconfiguration Tree which is needed for AFU testing/development and also for the OpenCL build flow and for the Remote Signal Tap flow<br>
+            <td>This option builds the Partial Reconfiguration Tree which is needed for AFU testing/development and also for the OneAPI build flow and for the Remote Signal Tap flow<br>
             <br>
         </tr>
 </td>
         </tr>
         <tr>
             <td>15 - Build Base FIM Identification(ID) into PR Build Tree template with Remote Signal Tap</td>
-            <td>This option copies the contents of the fme-ifc-id.txt into the Partial Reconfiguration Tree for Remote Signal Tap to allow the FIM amd Partial Reconfiguration Tree to match and hence allow subsequent insertion of AFU and OpenCL workloads<br>
+            <td>This option copies the contents of the fme-ifc-id.txt into the Partial Reconfiguration Tree for Remote Signal Tap to allow the FIM amd Partial Reconfiguration Tree to match and hence allow subsequent insertion of AFU and OneAPI workloads<br>
             <br>
         </tr>
 </tr>
      </tbody>
 </table>

-### **3.1.5 ADP HARDWARE PROGRAMMING/DIAGNOSTIC MENU**
+### **3.1.4 HARDWARE PROGRAMMING/DIAGNOSTIC MENU**
 <a name="iofs_hw_programming"></a>

 The following submenu allows you to: